our complaints policy and procedure

-If Julie White-Edwards is unavailable, we will take brief details about the complaint and let you know when you can talk to a suitable team member as soon as possible.
+If Joanne Morton is unavailable, we will take brief details about the complaint and let you know when you can talk to a suitable team member as soon as possible.
 We will keep comprehensive and confidential records of your complaint, which will be stored securely.
 Only those persons who need to know about your complaint are informed about it and can access it.

 Should the complaint need to be investigated, this may involve the person who treated you, members of the team or others.
 In some cases the investigation may take longer than 10 working days, in which case you will be informed about the reason for the delay, the progress of the investigation and the proposed date it will be completed.

 When the investigation has been completed, you will be informed of its outcome in writing and invited to a meeting to discuss the results and any practical solutions that we can offer to you.
 These solutions could include replacing treatment, refunding fees paid, referring you for specialist treatments or other solutions that meet your needs and resolve the compliant.